Skip to the content.

 Learning Objectives:

+There are many approaches for identifying differentially expressed genes in single cell RNA-seq data.
+While the literature presents various methods, there still remains a lack of consensus regarding the best way forward.
 Choosing the appropriate method for your data requires a basic understanding of the system and structure of the data.
-Some of the important questions to ask ourselves are:
+Some of the important questions to ask include:

-1. Do you have enough cells to aggregate and do a pseudobulk analysis or to run statistical tests?
+1. Do you have enough cells to aggregate and do a pseudobulk analysis?
+Do you have enough power to run statistical tests?

-2. Are there smaller cell states within a celltype that would be lost after pseudobulking and averaging expression?
+2. Are there smaller cell states within a celltype that would be lost after aggregating with a pseudobulk approach?

 3. Is there a latent variable that should be included in a design model?